Liz Truss rewards allies Coffey and Kwarteng after sacking Sunak supporters

 And she took on Mr Barclay’s health brief after he too came out in support for Mr Sunak, the former chancellor who Ms Truss beat in a poll of Tory members.

-Mr Kwarteng, a long-term ally of Ms Truss’s, entered the Treasury to replace Nadhim Zahawi, who was appointed Chancellor of the Duchy of Lancaster in the Cabinet Office.
+Mr Kwarteng, a long-term ally of Ms Truss’s, entered the Treasury to replace Nadhim Zahawi, who was appointed Chancellor of the Duchy of Lancaster in the Cabinet Office after his doomed attempt at the leadership.

 Kemi Badenoch, who was popular among the Tory party’s right during her failed leadership bid, was made International Trade Secretary.